hanpu-liu/hanpu-liu.github.io/_pages/about.md

 excerpt: "About me"
 header:
   image: ppd.jpg
-  caption: "Artist's impression of a protoplanetary disk surrounding a young, newly forming star.
-Credit: NASA/JPL-Caltech"
+  caption: "Artist’s impression of a young star surrounded by a protoplanetary disk.
+Credit: ESO/L. Calçada"
 author_profile: true
 redirect_from:
   - /about/